Clay Rapada: Seattle Mariners

-Rapada signed a minor league deal with the Seattle Mariners in April 2014, and was assigned to Triple-A Tacoma.
+Rapada signed a minor league deal with the Seattle Mariners in April 2014, and was assigned to the Triple-A Tacoma Rainiers.
 He pitched in 14 games, going 4–1 with a 4.12 ERA before his release on June 16.

-Return to the Orioles
+Baltimore Orioles (second stint)

-That day, he signed a minor league deal with the Baltimore Orioles.
-He reported to Triple-A Norfolk.
-On August 5, 2014, he was released.
+On June 16, 2014, Rapada signed a minor league contract with the Baltimore Orioles.
+He reported to the Triple-A Norfolk Tides.
+Rapada was released by the Orioles organization on August 5.

 San Francisco Giants

 On February 5, 2015, Rapada signed a minor league deal with the San Francisco Giants.

 Philippine national team

 Due to his Filipino heritage, Rapada is eligible to play for the Philippine national team.
 He was to participate for the Philippines at the 2013 World Baseball Classic qualifiers in 2012 but did not participate citing personal reasons.
 Rapada led the Philippines at the 2017 World Baseball Classic qualifiers in February 2016.

 Coaching career

 After the 2015 season Rapada was hired as a pitching coach for the San Francisco Giants Low-A affiliate Augusta GreenJackets.
 He served in that role until 2021, when the Giants moved him to a role as the assistant pitching coordinator.